 Yes.
 It’s worth noting that contrary to popular opinion, you don’t really need to install a third-party firewall most of the time, as the built-in firewall is a lot more powerful than you might realize.

-Reset Windows Firewall Rules to Default
+Reset Windows Firewall to Default

 It could not be easier to reset the firewall rules to default; in fact, it’s so easy that it’s as if we hardly needed to write this article at all.
 Just open up the Windows Firewall by searching your Start Menu or screen for it (don’t choose the advanced firewall panel), open it up, and then click the Restore defaults item on the left side.

-Reset Windows Firewall Rules to Default from the Command Prompt
+Reset Windows Firewall to Default Rules from the Command Prompt

 Reset the firewall rules from the command prompt.